Transatlantic Foreign and Security policy

 A selection of expert comments…

-“Russia’s unlawful behaviour did not start this February.
-They have committed war crimes and violated international law since early 2014.
+“Russia’s unlawful behaviour did not start in February 2022.
+They have been committing war crimes and violating international law since early 2014.
 Unfortunately, there has been no proper legal answer to these questions by any international judicial institutions.”

 “The trials in Ukraine are sending a very clear message that we respect the rule of law and that every soldier who comes to Ukraine and commits war crimes will face justice.”